When it comes to taxation, no company likes to be charged twice when engaging in cross-border transactions.

+When it comes to taxation, no company likes to be charged twice when engaging in cross-border transactions.
 Double taxation usually occurs when any individual taxpayer of Malaysia engages in an international business transaction within the territory of another country.
-Such transactions are not tax friendly as international exports and imports are a common source of income for countries.
-To tackle this, Double Tax Agreement (DTA) was established.
+Such transactions are not tax-friendly, because international exports and imports are a common source of income for countries.
+So to tackle this, Double Tax Agreements (DTA) in Malaysia were established.

 What is a Double Tax Agreement (DTA)?